 Proprietary funds distinguish operating revenues and expenses from non-operating items.
 Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with a proprietary funds' principal ongoing operations.
 According to the Authority's policy, governmental operating grants are considered operating revenues.
 The other principal operating revenues of the Housing Authority are rent and maintenance charges to residents and operating fees earned.
-Operating expenses for proprietary funds include the administrative costs of providing the service and the housing assistance payments to landlords.
+Operating expenses for proprietary funds include the administrative costs of providing the service.
 All revenues and expenses not meeting this definition are reported as non-operating revenues and expenses.